-The Cassia alata leaves were collected in the month of Nov-Dec 2011 from Salem district of under shade and then powdered with a mechanical grinder.
+The Cassia alata leaves were collected in the month of Nov-Dec 2011 from Salem district of Tamil-Nadu.
+The Cassia alata plant material was authenticated by Botanist Dr. Kumresh, HOD, Dept. of Botany from Govt.
+College of Art, Commerce & Science; Salem.
+The leaves were dried under shade and then powdered with a mechanical grinder.
 The powder of plant was passed through sieve No. 30 and stored in airtight containers for further use.